yihang93/raspi-monitor_mode/README.md

     ~$iw list

-You could one of the phys has the mode of monitor mode.
+You could see one of the phys has the mode of monitor mode.
 To use the monitor mode:

     ~$sudo airodump-ng wlan0 //the adapter that has the monitor mode